PMR2/PMR2userdocs/workingwithworkspaces.rst

 .. figure:: images/add-workspace-dashboard.png
    :align: center

-Currently :term:`Git` is the only avialable option for the storage method for a new workspace, but this may be expanded to include other storage methods in future.
+Currently :term:`Git` is the only available option for the storage method for a new workspace, but this may be expanded to include other storage methods in future.
 A workspace should be given a meaningful title and a brief description to help locate the workspace using the